Diocese of Toledo, Ohio: 1900 to 1950

 Pius X erected the Diocese of Toledo on April 15, 1910, in territory taken from the Diocese of Cleveland.
 The pope named Auxiliary Bishop Joseph Schrembs of the Diocese of Grand Rapids as the first bishop of the new diocese.

 Schrembs requested that the Sisters of Saint Francis of Rochester, Minnesota, send nuns to Toledo to work with Polish immigrant children.
 Sister Adelaide Sandusky, director of the College of St. Teresa, and 22 other sisters began teaching in Toledo schools.
 This community became the Sisters of St. Francis of Sylvania From 1911 to 1921, Schrembs established 13 new parishes and 33 schools.
-At Schrembs' invitation, Visitation nuns came to Toledo in 1915 from their Georgetown monastery in Washington, D.C.
+At Schrembs' invitation, a contingent of the Sisters of the Visitation came to Toledo in 1915 from their Georgetown monastery in Washington, D.C.

+The Sisters of Mercy opened their Mercy School of Nursing in Toledo in 1918, just as the arrival of the Spanish Flu in Toledo created a huge need for nurses.
+Today it is Mercy College of Ohio.

 In 1921, Pope Pius XI appointed Schrembs as bishop of Cleveland.
-His replacement in Toledo was Reverend Samuel Stritch, named by Pius XI in 1921.
-During his tenure as bishop, Stritch established Mary Manse College in Toledo in 1922 and incorporated the diocesan Catholic Charities in 1923.
+His replacement in Toledo was Samuel Stritch, named by Pius XI in 1921.
+The Ursuline Order in 1922 established Mary Manse College in Toledo, a women's college.
+Schrembs incorporated the diocesan Catholic Charities in 1923.
 He also began construction of Holy Rosary Cathedral, whose cornerstone was laid by Cardinal János Csernoch in 1926.
 In 1930, Pius XI named Stritch as archbishop of the Archdiocese of Milwaukee.
-To replace Stritch, the pope named Reverend Karl Alter, the first priest from Toledo to become its bishop.
+To replace Stritch, the pope in 1931 named Karl Alter, the first priest from Toledo to become its bishop.

-During his tenure as bishop, Alter completed construction of Holy Rosary Cathedral in Toledo and built an addition to Central Catholic High School in Toledo.
-He established DeSales College in Toledo in 1942 and donated a 12-acre (49,000 m2) parcel of land in East Toledo for the construction of St. Charles Hospital.
-In 1950, after 20 years as bishop of Toledo, Alter was named archbishop of Cincinnati by Pope Pius XII.
+During his tenure as bishop, Alter oversaw construction of Holy Rosary Cathedral and an addition to Central Catholic High School in Toledo.
+He established DeSales College in Toledo in 1942.
+That same year, he arranged for a 12-acre (49,000 m2) parcel of diocesan land in East Toledo to be donated for the construction of St. Charles Hospital.
+In 1950, after 20 years as bishop of Toledo, Alter was named archbishop of Cincinnati.
+St. Charles Hospital opened in 1953.
+It is today Mercy Health - St. Charles Hospital.

+1950 to 2000

+Alter was replaced in Toledo by Auxiliary Bishop George Rehring of Cincinnati by Pius XII in 1950.
+Rehring in 1957 consolidated all the diocesan offices in one location in Toledo.
+He retired as bishop of Toledo in 1967.
+Pope Paul VI then named Auxiliary Bishop John Donovan from the Archdiocese of Detroit as the new bishop of Toledo.